Fully Convolutional Line Parsing: Method

-where $\Ll$ is the length and $\La$ is the angle between line and the horizontal direction.
 Any three of the above five quantities can uniquely determine a line segment.
 This leads to many mathematically equivalent representations of a line segment.
 For instance, the recent work \cite{huang2020tp} uses the center $\mathbf{p}_c$ and the $x$ and $y$ offsets of an end point to parameterize a segment.

 Among different choices, in this work, we choose to use the center $\mathbf{p}_c$, length $l$, and angle $\alpha$ for the following reasons: Firstly, the angle is the easiest one to predict since it can be identified accurately even from a local patch.
 It also has strong statistical priors (see Figure \ref{fig:anglehist}) that one can exploit to design more effective filters as we will elaborate more in the next subsection.
 In contrast to angle prediction, the network needs to perceive the whole line before making accurate predictions for length, center, and the endpoint (offsets).
 Secondly, since the relationship between line angle and the line's ending points is not one-to-one (one end point may be shared by multiple line segments), we choose to use line center and line length rather than the endpoints to simplify the inference.
-The resulting line representation gives several advantages: \begin{enumerate}[topsep=3pt,itemsep=-1pt] \item It naturally converts the line parsing problem to a pixel-wise classification/regression problem.
+The resulting line representation gives several advantages: \begin{enumerate} \item It naturally converts the line parsing problem to a pixel-wise classification/regression problem.
 Such transformation enables us to build a fully-convolutional structure for this task, which is both accurate and efficient (Section~\ref{sec::method}). \item Due to the pixel-wise formulation, it is not necessary to sample different kinds of lines as in~\cite{zhou2019end}, which significantly reduces the number of hyperparameters to tune (Section~\ref{sec::training}). \item The inference algorithm is straightforward.
 Given a predicted center location, we can directly use the corresponding predicted length and angle to get a line segment (Section~\ref{sec::inference}). \end{enumerate}